SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 as the data can be stored anywhere and is entirely dictated by the logic in the contact application and the LDP hierarchy.

 <!-- mismatch in hierarchy -->
-(ii) Different application can disagree in how the same data should be organized in the hierarchy.
+(ii) Different applications can disagree in how the same data should be organized in the hierarchy.
 Where the contact list application and the birthday list application work on the same data, the applications may have different assumptions on how this data should be organized.
 The contact list application may assume that contact data should be organized as separate resources,